 A good course will introduce you to this landscape of specialized tools, including popular options like HubSpot and Salesforce Sales Cloud.
 You'll learn about their key features, the types of problems they solve, and how to evaluate which platform is the right fit for your team’s maturity and your company’s goals.
 This knowledge helps you make a smart investment if you decide to adopt a dedicated forecasting solution.

-Data Visualization and Reporting Tools
+Tell a Story with Data Visualization Tools

 A forecast is only as good as your ability to communicate it.
 Data visualization and reporting tools like Tableau or Microsoft Power BI help you transform complex spreadsheets and data tables into clear, compelling visuals.
 An effective training course will teach you how to tell a story with your data by creating dashboards and charts that are easy for anyone to understand, from your sales reps to the C-suite.